DanParkinson/project-4-django/AGILE.md

 ## Phase 4

 Now that users can submit a reservation and it is saved to the database.
 I think navigation around the website will speed up processes.
-Time to fix the nav bar to include *Home, Make a Reservation, Login, Logout, SignUp.
+Time to fix the nav bar to include *Home, Make a Reservation, Login, Logout, SignUp, menu, about us.

 I havent decided if logging in is actually necessary for this project as users can just get email confirmation of the booking.
 If users dont need to login then a cancellation/alteration page will be added for users to engage with.
+This means that the reservations will need a unique code for users to edit their information.

+The navbar has been set up with links to the homepage, make a reservation, about us and menu.
+Now for the social media icons to be linked to social accounts.